XD-DENG/rediseen/README.md

 #### 2.4.4 `/info`

-It returns (part of) the results from Redis `INFO` command as a nice-formatted JSON object.
+It returns (part of) the results from Redis `INFO` command as a nicely-formatted JSON object.

 #### 2.4.5 `/info/<info_section>`

-It returns (part of) the results from Redis `INFO <SECTION>` command as a nice-formatted JSON object.
+It returns (part of) the results from Redis `INFO <SECTION>` command as a nicely-formatted JSON object.

 Currently `info_section` supports values `server`, `clients`, `replication`, `cpu`, and `cluster`.